thinkshout/thinkshout/blog/_posts/2014-06-27-navigating-entity-uris.md

 - Drupal Planet
 - Drupal
 - Entity
+-
 ---

-##

 At ThinkShout, most of our modules are based around the Entity system.
 After all, like most developers, we are big abstraction nerds.
 Entities enable some rad abstraction in Drupal land: our [Registration module](https://www.drupal.org/project/registration) lets you registration-enable any fieldable entity; the new version of [MailChimp](https://www.drupal.org/project/mailchimp) lets you sync any fieldable entity with an email address with your Mailchimp lists; and our [Salesforce module](https://www.drupal.org/project/salesforce) lets you sync any entity with a Salesforce object.

 Did you notice the little restriction I worked into my first two examples there?
 MailChimp and Registration are only for “fieldable entities”.
 There are a lot of reasons for this, but one of the conveniences of fieldability is that it gives you a natural place to add your entity-specific stuff, like a registration form or a MailChimp list signup dialogue: display it with field API!

-Salesforce is different: it isn’t field-based.
+Salesforce is different.
+It isn’t field-based.
 Instead, an individual “Salesforce Mapping” entity describes a synchronization relationship between a Drupal Entity Bundle (like a node content type of “Event”) and a Salesforce Object Type (like a “Campaign”): there’s no need for any entity-side configuration -- or at least, there didn’t used to be.

 Recently, we began implementing a suite of Salesforce sync administration tools to help resolve the inevitable issues that arise with two complex systems trying to pass data back and forth.
 One of the features of this tool is the ability to change the Salesforce Object that a particular Drupal entity is connected with (change a specific Event to map to a different Campaign).
 Another is to view the synchronization history for any Drupal entity.